 Since you’re going to deal with sharp tools and objects during this job, please wear any necessary protective gear.

 - Work gloves

-- Wire cutters (or bolt cutter depending on the type of the wire)
+- Wire cutters (or bolt cutters depending on the type of wire)

 - Sledgehammer (optional)